Get started

 4. Create an access control policy to route application-specific traffic through the app connector tag.

 You must allow tailnet devices to access the routes an app connector advertises.
-One way to do this is to add an ACL to your tailnet policy file that grants access to autogroup:internet:* for members of the tailnet (which will also grant users access to any exit nodes on the tailnet).
+One way to do this is to add an ACL to your tailnet policy file that grants access to autogroup:internet:* for members of the tailnet (which will also grant users access to any exit nodes in the tailnet).

 "acls": [